livingdocsIO/documentation/deployment/docker.md

 We provide a docker setup for both local development and production deployments.
 Our Dokku setup is open source as well, see https://github.com/upfrontIO/livingdocs-dokku

+### Requirements

+Currently, the following files need to be copied from upstream:

+- Dockerfile
+- CHECKS file
+- bin/dumb-init
+- nginx.conf.sigil

 ### Create Dokku instance

 To set up the wiring for server, editor and the services, create an instance with: